Mu-L/TileMapLayer3D/README.md

 UPDATE: New Auto-tiling feature is experimental and breaks compatibility with previous versions

-Godot 4.5+ editor plugin for building 3D tile-based levels from 2D tilesheets.
+Godot 4.5+ editor plugin for building 3D tile-based levels from 2D TileSets.
 This is heavily inspired by Crocotile but built directly into Godot.

 ![Godot 4.5+](https://img.shields.io/badge/Godot-4.5%2B-blue)